-Bachelor of Business from Queensland University of Technology Karl is a Director of Apollo Tourism and Leisure Ltd (ASX:ATL).
-He led ATL, a Multinational RV rental company operating in Australia, USA, Canada, New Zealand, & the UK through their listing process in 2016 as their CFO.
+Qualifications: Bachelor of Business from Queensland University of Technology

+Experience and expertise: Karl is a Director of Apollo Tourism and Leisure Ltd (ASX:ATL).
+He led ATL, a

+Multinational RV rental company operating in Australia, USA, Canada, New Zealand, & the UK through their listing process in 2016 as their CFO.
 Karl has been instrumental in driving the Apollo business forward, developing and managing new initiatives across all divisions of Apollo.
 In 2019, he was appointed Executive Director - Strategy & Special Projects to allow him to focus on executing Apollo's growth strategy to become the global RV solution.
 This has included successfully navigating the acquisition of six RV businesses across Australia, Europe and North America.
-Karl has served on the board of the Company since ATL's investment in 2017.
-He holds a Bachelor of Business from Queensland University of Technology.
-Apollo Tourism and Leisure Ltd (ASX:ATL) None Member of the Audit and Risk Committee
+Karl has served on the board of the company since ATL's investment in 2017.
+He is currently a non-executive director of Village National Holdings Limited, an unlisted public company that provides accommodation services to the mining sector.

+Other current directorships: Apollo Tourism and Leisure Ltd (ASX:ATL)